Afalls89/backend-nc-news/ReadeMe.md

 ### `Prerequisites`

-Node.js version needs to be v12.10.0psgl or higher.
+Node.js version needs to be v12.10.0 psgl or higher.

 dependencies that need to be installed to run the application: